-Oxygenator pond plants to submerge under water for water health & clarity
+Oxygenator pond plants submerge under water for water health & clarity

 Oxygenators photosynthesize to produce oxygen during daylight hours which keeps the water fresh.